How to set up customers to use Direct Debit

 Hi [name],

-This is a reminder that we would like you to set up payment by bank debit.
+This is a reminder that we would like you to set up payment by Direct Debit.
 Your invoice for this month’s work is attached.

-We will bill you against this invoice once you have set the bank debit, so please [complete the secure online mandate form/return the enclosed mandate form] before [due date].
+We will bill you against this invoice once you have set the Direct Debit, so please [complete the secure online mandate form/return the enclosed mandate form] before [due date].

 Let me know if you have any questions.